Systems

 Root systems

-The World uses call for systems in other namespaces, but delegatecall for those in the root namespace (bytes14(0)).
-As a result, root systems have access to the World contract's storage.
 Because of this access, root systems use the internal StoreCore methods (opens in a new tab), which are slightly cheaper than calling the external IStore methods (opens in a new tab) used by other systems.
-Note that the table libraries abstract this difference, so normally there is no reason to be concerned about it.

 Another effect of having access to the storage of the World is that root systems could, in theory, overwrite any information in any table regardless of access control.
-Only the owner of the root namespace can register root systems.
-We recommend to only use the root namespace when strictly necessary.